gbiggs/rtshell/README.txt

 Changelog
 =========

+4.0
+---

+- rtlog: Added end pointer to simpkl log format to speed up searches.
+- rtmgr: Support corbaloc:: direct connection to managers.
+- rtmgr: Allow multiple occurrences of any commands.
+- rtmgr: Execute commands in the order specified.

 3.0
 ---

 - Merged rtcshell and rtsshell into a single toolkit.
 - Added complete documentation for every command (man pages, HTML, PDF).
 - New command: rtdoc (Print component documentation - thanks to Yosuke Matsusaka).
 - New command: rtexit (Make a component exit).
 - New command: rtlog (Log and replay data streams).
 - New command: rtcheck (Check a system matches an RtsProfile file).
 - New command: rtcomp (Create composite components).
 - New command: rtstodot (Visualise RT Systems - thanks to Yosuke Matsusaka).
 - New command: rtvis
 - rtconf bash completion now completes set names, parameter names and values.
 - Merged rtcwd and bash_completion bash files into a single file.
 - Overhauled rtconf command line, added option to get a parameter value directly.
 - Handle zombies properly.
 - Display zombies in rtls.
 - Delete zombies in rtdel (including all zombies found).
 - Support path filters in rtctree to speed up tree creation.
 - rtcat: Option to print a single port's information.
 - rtcat: Changes --ll to -ll.
 - rtcat: Display information about composite components.
 - rtcryo: Print RtsProfile to standard output by default.
 - rtdis: Disconnect-by-ID allows removing only one connection.
 - rtinject/rtprint: Added support for user data types.
 - rtprint: Option to exit after receiving one round of data.
 - rtprint: Added support for user-defined formatters.
 - rtprint: Added ability to print raw Python code.
 - rtinject: Accept raw Python input from stdin.
 - rtresurrect: Don't recreate existing connections.
 - rtteardown: Fail if the connector ID doesn't match.
 - rtresurrect/rtstart/rtstop/rtteardown: Accept input from standard input.
 - Refactored former rtsshell commands into rtshell-style libraries.
 - Added tests.